Find Your Artistic Voice in 10 Weeks

 “Coastal Fog” (watercolor, 22 x 30 in.)

-So how does the discovery of an artist’s voice actually happen in Bailey’s program?
-“During the 10-week course, the students develop 20 large paintings around a single still life,” Bailey explains.
+So how did the discovery of an artist’s voice actually happen in Bailey’s program?
+“During the 10-week course, the students developed 20 large paintings around a single still life,” Bailey explains.
 “By confining their choices of point of view and preventing the option of moving items in the setup, they are forced to manipulate various elements — lines, values, sizes, shapes, and colors.
 The truth is, you could develop 20 paintings based just on color schemes or value schemes.

 “Cambrian Coast” (watercolor, 15 x 22 in.)